johnrom/mochi-deployments/README.md

 Vercel deployments for DotNet Core.
 Consists of a base Library and an Orchard Core implementation.
 Use to create new `GatsbyJS` or other static site generator builds which query the CMS each time the CMS content is published.

-## `Nmbl.Vercel.OcModule`
+## `Nmbl.Deployments.Vercel.OcModule`

-Orchard Core module implementation of Nmbl.Vercel.
+Orchard Core module implementation of Nmbl.Deployments.Vercel.

 ### Getting Started

-First, make sure you're using the version of Orchard Core listed above, and add `Nmbl.Vercel.OcModule` to your project.
+First, make sure you're using the version of Orchard Core listed above, and add `Nmbl.Deployments.Vercel.OcModule` to your project.

 ```
 dotnet add nmbl-vercel-dotnet@0.0.1-*